Activities

 • Or try these "Element Riddles."

-• In "Element Clues" students place "known" element cards (included) in the order of the periodic table and then figure out the identity of the "unknown" element cards by their properties.
+• In “Element Clues” (pdf) students place “known” element cards (included) in the order of the periodic table and then figure out the identity of the “unknown” element cards by their properties.

-• Show The World of Chemistry video, "A State of Matter," and have students answer the questions on this "World of Chemistry: The Periodic Table" worksheet.
+• Show The World of Chemistry video, “A State of Matter,” and have students answer the questions on this “World of Chemistry: The Periodic Table” (pdf) worksheet.

-• In th online game "Castle Mendeleev" students explore the 18-room castle where each room in entirely made of one of the elements in the first three rows of the periodic table.
-Colleen Bennett of the NSTA Listserve supplied these teacher notes with the answers and, if your students don't have access to computers, I compiled this file of the game and this worksheet with a crossword puzzle.
+• In the game Castle Mendeleev students explore the 18-room castle where each room in entirely made of one of the elements in the first three rows of the periodic table.
+Colleen Bennett of the NSTA Listserve supplied these teacher notes with the answers (doc) and, since the game is no longer online, I compiled this file (doc) of the game and this worksheet (doc) with a crossword puzzle.

 • This "Elements Database" has links to information about all the elements as well as a hangman game for the elements.
 Or try this "Periodic Table Quiz."